Junk science in the marketplace

 Frequently-asked questions

-Background: information to help you avoid being scammed
+Background: information to help avoid being scammed

 What is pseudoscience?